 Our aim is to bring you the latest stories about the new developments in space exploration.

-Scotland’s first satellite is due to go into orbit at the end of March 2014.
-It's been commissioned by the UK Space Agency, who today gave an update of the launch day.
+The launch of Scotland’s first satellite wil now be in early June.
+It's been commissioned by the UK Space Agency.
 The satellite is being taken into space on a Russian rocket, and the precise date of launch depends on the completion of the rocket's main payloads.
-As news about this becomes firmer, a final launch date will be announced.

 The new satellite, UKube-1, is Clyde-built.
 It's been designed and built by Clyde Space at Maryhill.
 At one time the shipyards of the Clyde launched a quarter of the world's marine tonnage, and now the river's name is linked to a new field of innovation, in space – and with a new type of satellite in which the Glasgow company is a world leader.